+Essay Format

-Essay Format: All essays you write should be typed in 12-point Times New Roman font, double-spaced, and in MLA format.
-Again, if you are unsure of the MLA format, see the MLA website or a MLA style manual.
+All essays you write using your own paper should be typed in 12-point Times New Roman font, double-spaced, and in MLA format.
+Again, if you are unsure of the MLA format, see the MLA website www.mla.org or a MLA style manual.
 This format is required in many humanities courses and should hopefully be familiar to you.